 Top with peppermint sprinkles before the icing starts to set.

 Commercially made peppermint sprinkles are available during the holidays.
-You might find it in the holiday baking section called candy cane crunch or peppermint crunch.
+You might find it in the holiday baking section called candy cane or peppermint crunch.

 You can make your own peppermint sprinkles by crushing candy canes or peppermint candies.
 This is the cheapest option.
 Make sure you are using peppermint candy canes, not one of the other flavors.